 According to local legend the church of St. Nicholas, which was located just west of the abbey, is said to be the final resting place of St. Nicholas.
 St. Nicholas, the bishop of Lycia, was known for leaving anonymous gifts for the poor; his generosity led to sainthood soon after his death.

 Though the saint was initially buried in Myra, in modern day Turkey, Irish historians claim that his remains were twice moved by Crusaders and came to rest near Jerpoint Abbey 800 years ago.

-The ruined church of St. Nicholas lies on private land just west of the abbey.
+The ruined church of St. Nicholas can be visited with your tour of Jerpoint Park and the lost village of Newtown Jerpoint.
 It contains an unusual grave slab with a carving of a bishop, said to be St. Nicholas, and two other heads which are said to be the Crusaders who brought his remains to Ireland rather than let Christian relics fall into the hands of the Saracens.